magicctf/webpage-source/magicctf/content.md

 * Gas Bombs - no explosion, sorry - but major damage dealt to anybody in radius

 And many of them come in different types.
+Here is a link to the (outdated) Minetest Forum Thread : [TNTA++ Mod](https://forum.minetest.net/viewtopic.php?f=9&t=16768).
+Nukes have been removed as they have far too big explosions to suit in here.

 World Edit(worldedit, worldedit_(short-)commands)